+– environmentally sound management of e-waste and ICT eco-friendly design, including dealing with counterfeit devices;

+– assessment of sustainability impact of ICT to promote Sustainable Development Goals.

-Study Group 5 will also take care of the aspects related to the deployment of new services on existing copper networks, such as the co-existence of different services from different providers in the same cable and the positioning of components (e.g. xDSL filters) inside the central office main distribution frame, including also the need to provide performance requirements of new copper-pair cables designed to support a higher bandwidth.
+Study Group 5 will also take care of the aspects related to the deployment of new services on existing copper networks, such as the co-existence of different services from different providers in the same cable or same cable bundle and the positioning of components (e.g. surge protection components) inside the central office main distribution frame, including also the need to provide performance requirements of new copper-pair cables designed to support a higher bandwidth.

-This activity is strictly related to the continuation of studies on the local loop unbundling (LLU), with the scope to provide all the correct technical solutions needed to assure network integrity and interoperability, the easy use of equipment and access security in a context where operators can interact without affecting the quality of service defined by regulatory and administrative issues.
+This activity is related to the continuation of studies on the local loop unbundling (LLU), the continuing merger of fibre with copper, with the scope to provide all the correct technical solutions needed to assure network integrity and interoperability, the easy use of equipment and access security in a context where operators can interact without negatively affecting the quality of service defined by regulatory and administrative issues.

-The meetings of Study Group 5 and its working parties/Questions should as far as practicable be collocated with other study groups/working parties/Questions involved in study of environment and climate change.
+The meetings of Study Group 5 and its working parties/Questions should as far as practicable be collocated with other study groups/working parties/Questions involved in study of environment, circular economy, energy efficiency and climate change to address Sustainable Development Goals.

 Annex C (to WTSA Resolution 2) List of Recommendations under the responsibility of the respective study groups and TSAG in the 2017-2020 study period